numtide/deploykit/README.md

 ## Contributing

 Contributions and discussions are welcome.
 Please make sure to send a WIP PR or issue before doing large refactors, so your work doesn't get wasted (in case of disagreement).
+In our [development](DEVELOPMENT.md) documentation we explain how to get starte on deploykit.

 ## License